lumail/lumail/README.md

 * ncurses - The console-graphics library.
 * mimetic - The MIME-library.

-Upon a Debian GNU/Linux system you may install them via:
+Upon a Debian GNU/Linux system you may install them all via:

      # apt-get install libncurses-dev liblua5.1-0-dev lua5.1 libmimetic-dev

-Building the code should be as simple as cloning the repository and running "`make`".
+Building the code should be as simple as cloning this repository and running "`make`".

 From there it may be executed directly, although you might wish to make tweaks to the supplied configuration file `lumail.lua`.